hialin/hial/issues.md

         - new/append/insert_at/delete cell
         - new/set/replace/delete group (only sub or attr group)
     - diff with assignment of results in variables

-- ?implement policy(): set on cells and propagated, not set by interpretations
 - ?treesitter representations are too detailed, unsure what to do
 - ?explore python implementation and usage
 - ?search should return all matches embedded in a delegation cell, which has all results